-Ready to shred the gnar?
-Make sure you’re properly outfitted from the ground up to ensure maximum comfort, safety, and performance while on the slopes.
-A pair of quality snowboard boot insoles can make a major difference in the fit of your boots and your performance throughout the day.
-Improve support, decrease pain or discomfort, and stomp the landings on those kickers.
+For maximum comfort, safety, and performance on the slopes, a pair of quality snowboard boot insoles can make a major difference.
+Adding a pair into your boots will improve support, decrease pain or discomfort, and let you stomp the landings on those kickers.

-Generic snowboard boot inserts from the factory are made with low arch contours.
-These generic inserts won’t cause too much discomfort for most people, but they won’t provide much in the way of support, either.
-Snowboard boot makers expect serious snowboarders and skiers to retrofit their insoles to enjoy the most comfortable, performance-enhancing support.
+In one word: No. Generic snowboard boot inserts from the factory are made with low arch contours.
+While they won’t cause too much discomfort for most people, they don’t provide much in the way of support, either.
+Snowboard boot makers expect serious snowboarders to retrofit their boots with insoles to get the most comfortable, performance-enhancing support.

-How Can Snowboard Boot Insoles Improve My Experience on the Slope?
+How Can Snowboard Boot Insoles Help My Ride?

-Your arches need proper support to apply maximum pressure on edges and avoid overpronation (turning inward) as you shift your weight.
 When your knees are bent over the board as you turn, your arches will flatten out without adequate support.
 This weakens your feet and causes them to overpronate.
-Having proper snowboard boot insoles ensures ultimate support and strength as you shift your weight over the board.
+The right snowboard boot insoles give you the ultimate support and strength as you shift your weight over your board.

 Aside from enhancing your performance on the slopes, there are many reasons why you need good-fitting, supportive inserts in your snowboard boots.
-Snowboard inserts:
+Here are six of them:

 - Allow for the even distribution of pressure across the foot